nik-rev/carbon/content/post/obscure-semantic-html.md

 </blockquote>
 ```

-But the above aproach is actually semantically incorrect.
+But the above approach is actually semantically incorrect.
 There are two problems with it:

 1. A `cite` element [should refer to _work_ and not _people_](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/cite#usage_notes).